 A search of PubMed and other medical databases turns up very few results on the term “pyroluria” as a clinical entity.
 A Google Scholar search shows more results, but many of these are of questionable repute and are not peer-reviewed.
 A bog standard Google search reveals a huge number of alternative health sites, many of which happen to sell testing kits and claim to have the cure.

 In my own sleuthing, some of the more common questions among potential pyroluria sufferers include “is pyroluria real?” “how do I get diagnosed for pyroluria?” and “can pyroluria be cured or treated?”

 Before you break out your credit card in paralysing fear and start buying expensive online tests and supplements, you need to arm yourself with the facts.

-Pyroluria goes by a number of names and spellings and all are used interchangeably.
+Pyroluria goes by a number of names and spellings across the internet and all are used interchangeably.